MoonSHRD/p2chat/README.md

 this will generate you `*.aar` and `*.jar`packages for android

-then, open your project in android studio, go File-> ProjectStructure -> modules -> new module -> Import aar/ jar and then open `*aar` file.
+then, open your project in android studio, go `File -> ProjectStructure -> modules -> new module -> Import aar/jar` and then open "*.aar" file.

 then you should press 'apply' and also add it as a dependancy to the project.
 You swicth for dependancy tab, then choose app module itself, then, in right window click add and add p2mobile module as a dependancy.

 By default, you will able to invoke any experted functions (those one, which start with **C**apital letter in go code.

+## What types and functions will be accesable from p2chat in my android app?

+If you want be able to invoke any go functions from java side, you need to export them via renaming exported functions with Capital Letter like this `Start()`.
+Note, if you want to export functions with an unusual type, than you need to create a structure in go with this type and export it as well.

+From java side just type `import p2mobile.*;` and then invoke like `P2mobile.Start()`